Mehdiazarafza/Hybrid-reasoning/README.md

 Repository for hybrid reasoning

-# Repository Name
+#  Hybrid-reasoning

-This repository contains implementations and evaluations of different reasoning methods for autonomous driving scenarios.
+This repository contains outputs and evaluations of different reasoning methods for autonomous driving scenarios.
 The repository is organized into the following directories:

 - **common-sense**: Contains text files with outputs from the common-sense reasoning model.
 - **arithmetic**: Contains text files with outputs from the arithmetic reasoning model.